It affects your confidence levels and happiness

 External frame of reference

 If you have an external frame of reference you are seeking approval from an external source, another person.
 You want to do the right thing, you are looking for the positive feedback and you believe others know better than you do.

 The child who is asked: ‘Do you want an ice cream?’ is looking to its mum for approval before answering the question.
 It doesn’t have the confidence to give a straight answer as it is worried that it will be told off.

-The mum who is asked about organizing an evening out can’t make up her mind about where to go as she is trying to please all 6 participants.
+Try to ask a mum about organizing an evening out.
+She can’t make up her mind about where to go as she is trying to please all 6 participants.
 She doesn’t have the confidence to decide as she is worried that she will ‘get it wrong’.

 If you live aiming to please others and acting in a way that they will approve of, you are actually neglecting your own opinions and maybe even your own values.
 You are walking on eggshells and nervous about feedback.
 As you can’t look into the mind of others you never know if you are doing something right.
 You are constantly waiting to hear.
 And will feel a sense of relief when you get that positive feedback.

 Have you got an external frame of reference?

 - Do you value other people’s opinions more than your own?

 - Are you quick to think ‘I got it wrong’?

 - Do you go ‘with the flow’ and easily adapt to others wishes?